5-300 Use of Force

 ii.
 In situations not involving civil disturbances or assemblies:

 aa.
-On subjects who are exhibiting Aggressive Resistance, or;
+On subjects who are exhibiting Aggressive Resistance or Assault, or;

 ab.
 For life saving purposes, or;

 ac.
 On subjects who are Actively Resisting if lesser attempts at control have been or would likely be ineffective (in accordance with the section in P&P 5-301 on Objectively Reasonable Force Consistent with Policy, Law and Training).